 I practice strict safety measures when handling or transporting animals to reduce the chance of stress or injury to animals and other humans or personal property.

-I do not support unethical breeding, collecting wild animals for pets, or irresponsible sales of exotic animals.
+I do not support unethical breeding, collecting wild animals for pets, or the irresponsible sale of exotic animals to inexperienced keepers.

 I believe that providing necessary veterinary care is critical to being a responsible pet keeper.